zoetyu/workshop-ws-04-18-js-graphics/README.md

 }, 500);
 ```

-Now let's add a bounce animation to our results button, and this time throw in some easing.
+Now let's add a bounce animation to our submit button, and this time throw in some easing.
 This just changes the way that the animation is carried out, like in the case of ```easeOutBounce``` this means that the button will bounce once it reaches the end point of the animation.

+Add this block of code inside of the click handler for our submit button.

 ```javascript
 $(this).velocity({